This is a Homeschool Schedule Recommendation We Can Agree With

 - Recommended Length of Sustained Attention: 1 class

-To supplement remote virtual learning, the ISBE also shares some “enrichment” activities.
-These activity recommendations are primarily targeted toward preschool and elementary-aged students.
+To supplement remote virtual learning, the ISBE also shares some “enrichment” activities for your homeschooling day.
+These activity recommendations are primarily targeted toward preschool and elementary-aged students and give flexibility to lessons in a fun way and add learning to free time.

-These are homeschool experiences without the use of a device.
+These are homeschool experiences without the use of a device which can lead to independent learning during specific times (and give a little quiet time too).

 - Puzzles like word search